secretGeek/documentation/en/user-guide/commands/index.md

 ## Binding

 Once you have created a command and exposed it from your view model, the next logical step is to consume it from your view.
 The most common means of achieving this is via the `BindCommand` method.
-This method (of which there are several overloads) is responsible for tying any source `ICommand` to a target control.
+This method - of which there are several overloads - is responsible for tying any source `ICommand` to a target control.
 Typical usage looks like this:

 ```cs
 // in a view